balcode/UserGuide/UserGuide.md

 #### Three colons :::

-Three colons `:::` are delimiters that indicate the scope of a set of code and questions.
+Three colons `:::` indicate the scope of a set of code and questions.

 Use three colons to indicate that: